LiMaoUM/platform-narratives/README.md

 1. Place your data files in the `data/` directory
 2. Format your data to include post content and relationship information

+### Data Availability

+We are currently working on publishing the datasets used in this research.
+Due to non-clear policy guidelines, the data is not publicly available at this time.
+For data requests, please reach out to Mao Li (maolee@umich.edu).

 ## Extending the Project

 ### Adding New Platforms